grisselfaura/Milestone-Third-Project-Data-Centric-Dev/README.md

     Error has been fixed and now is targeting the correct elements.
 6. [Search] function was affected by introduction of pagination but caused bug has been repaired.
 7. [Search & filters] : discussion to add more filters when database is expanded.
-8. [Pagination] errors when viewing from category,
+8. [Pagination] errors when viewing from category.
+Parameters from pagination block code was updated during mentor session to solve an empty search_term generating the errors.
 9. [Pagination] pending to be added for myrecipes.
+Implemented for my recipes pagination and later fixed the empty search_term issue.
-10. Check if created_date can be blocked during edit_recipe
+10. Check if created_date can be blocked during edit_recipe.
+To be implemented in the future.
 11. [Translation] google translation bottom to be added.
 Attempted but it is not possible due to override css by materialize.
-12. responsive size when not right size
+12. Cards sizes responsive size is offseting the display panel.
-13. Errors 404 : locate potential error of page doesnt Existing
+13. Errors 404 : locate potential error for non-exisitng pages.
+To be implemented in the future.
-14. Review href missing linksreview html and css
+14. Category hrefs deleted if not conected to categories database.
+To be implemented in the future with a larger database.
 15. change debug to false